AaronBlancoLopez/VelociFix/README.md

 Once the server is up and working fine with mutual authentication, some extra configurations need to be taken in count:

 1. The Velocirator queries (VQL) run through the `SYSTEM` user.
 This means we need to install the client certificate on the `\LocalMachine` folder of this user for the web requests to work.
 2. As web requests are done automatically, a standard has to be set to control the names the apps will be given in the repository, so that the URL of the request is built properly. **If not, apps stored in the server may not be found**.
 In this way, the standard established is to use the first two (or only first, if second element is not a word) words of the name the software appears with in the generated report (which is the same as the *'DisplayName'* field of the app in the registry) with the space replaced by '_'.
 E.g. Mozilla Firefox (x64 es-ES) will be stored with the name Mozilla_Firefox.
-You can use
+You can use the [monitor](monitor.py) script to see more clearly what applications are being requested to the server.

 ## Installation